Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

 This profile has not been claimed by the company.
 See reviews below to learn more or submit your own review.

 Ring’s home security devices include its popular video doorbell system, security cameras and smart lighting.
-Its equipment is easy to install, and its plans are available with or without monitoring.
-All products work with Alexa-enabled devices, but that’s the extent of its smart-home automation features.
-While the products are fairly affordable, the additional accessories and DIY monitoring may be expensive for some.
+Its equipment is easy to install, and plans are available with or without professional monitoring.

 Pros & Cons

 Ring’s strengths are in ease of use, affordability and video quality.
 It’s a solid do-it-yourself home option to monitor your house from your phone.
 Additional Ring security products can get pricey, but customers like not having to sign a long-term contract.

 This system is easy to use.
 The installation instructions are easy to understand.
 Once installed, I forget about it and just let it do its work.
 It really gives me a peace of mind...Read full review